HosnaJabbari/Iterative-HFold/README.md

-            if -o is provided with just a file name without a path, the output file will be generated in the diretory where the executable is called if -v is provided, a verbose output will be given (method used is outputted) if -V is provided, the version is given
+            if -o is provided with just a file name without a path, the output file will be generated in the diretory where the executable is called if -v is provided, a verbose output will be given (method used is outputted) if -V is provided, the version is given if -n is provided with a number, it will modify the number of hotspots looked and outputs given (the base is 1) if -p is provided, it will change the output to pseudoknot-free

     Sequence requirements: